-Since its inception, the SOSF–DRC has concluded 30 targeted research projects in collaboration with 26 institutions.
+Since its inception, the SOSF–DRC has initiated 6 long-term projects and 22 targeted research projects in collaboration with numerous international institutions.
 These diverse projects have focused mostly on threatened species such as sharks, turtles, seabirds, fish and corals, but have also included habitat assessments, feasibility surveys and oceanography.

 Habitat and resource partitioning of juvenile sharks and their roles in remote coastal ecosystems: Sharks don’t look after their babies, but they do choose a safe place to give birth.
 Ornella Weideli’s studies young blacktip reef and sicklefin lemon sharks in St Joseph’s lagoon to see how they get along while growing up together.